ahmadfakhrulbawani2-arch/Final-Project-Linear-Algebra-Matrix-1/README.md

 |-- .gitignore

 ```
+*Note: Files in Code/ are actually written in indonesian.
+Only Jupyter Notebook is written in English.

 ## How to run the program?
 What you need is a python launcher.
 Here I'm using Python3 v3.12.0.
 You can use any version of Python so don't worry. </br>